 Many people ask what the difference is between training with a BSAC club or taking a course with PADI.
 BSAC is a not-

 The beginner diver grade with BSAC is called the Ocean Diver Course.
 Our Club generally starts this training in the early part of each season (Contact Us for details).
-This is held on Monday evenings at the Merrick Leisure Centre in Newton Stewart.
+This is normally held on Wednesday evenings at the Merrick Leisure Centre in Newton Stewart.
 A free try-

 The Ocean Diver Course consists of 7 theory lessons, 5 practical sheltered water lessons (in the swimming pool), a short theory test and at least 4 open water dives in the sea.
 This certification will allow you to dive on club dives to a depth of 20 metres.
 We hire the Merrick swimming pool for sheltered water lessons early in the season and go on to start diving in the sea in April/May.
 During the pool training it is recommended that trainees buy their own mask, fins and snorkel.
 SCUBA kit is provided by members for pool training purposes.
 For dives in the sea the trainee will need some kind of diving suit (either a dry suit or a thick wet suit) that fits reasonably well.
 Because people come in all shapes and sizes we cannot guarantee to provide these, however the club does have a number of dry suit that can be borrowed and hopefully one will be found that fits.
 Most other SCUBA kit can be borrowed from members for open water training.

 For more information on the Ocean Diver course visit the BSAC web site.